splitinfinities/gabriellanova.com/portfolio/global-citizen.md

 subtitle: A profile on Dominique Morgan, an award-winning artist, activist, and TEDx speaker.
 name: Gabriella Nova
 description: Activist Dominique Morgan writes about the need for intersectionality when honoring Juneteenth.
-image: /assets/img/global-citizen/post.jpg
-image_vertical: /assets/img/global-citizen/post-vertical.jpg
+date: 2022-02-17
+order: 1
+gif: false
 highlight: false
-date: 2022-02-17
 types:
   - Photojournalism
 skills: